amphp/http-server/README.md

 php example.php
 ```

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/amphp/amp/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Security

 If you discover any security related issues, please email bobwei9@hotmail.com or me@kelunik.com instead of using the issue tracker.